Feature Responsiveness Scores: Model-Agnostic Explanations for Recourse

 \paragraph{Related Work}

-Our work is broadly related to a stream of methods to explain individual predictions~\citep[see, e.g.,][]{ribeiro2016should,lundberg2017unified,marx2019disentangling,kaur2020interpreting}.
-We identify these methods can inflict harm in consumer-facing applications by providing individuals with \emph{reasons without recourse}.
+Our work is related to a stream of methods to explain individual predictions~\citep[][]{ribeiro2016should,lundberg2017unified,marx2019disentangling,kaur2020interpreting}.
+We identify these methods can inflict harm by providing individuals with \emph{reasons without recourse}.
 We view reasons without recourse as a structural limitation that affects how we operationalize explainability mandates, akin to limitations of explainability that arise due to the multiplicity of predictions~\citep{marx2020multiplicity,watsondaniels2022predictive,black2022model}, the indeterminacy of explanations~\citep[]{brunet2022implications,krishna2022disagreement}, and the potential for fairwashing~\citep{aivodji2019fairwashing,slack2020fooling,goethals2023manipulation}.

-Our goal is broadly inspired by work in algorithmic recourse, as we seek to highlight how individuals can change their predictions~\citep[][]{ustun2019actionable, karimi2020algorithmic,venkatasubramanian2020philosophical}.
-Existing methods in this area are designed to return an action that an individual could perform to attain a target prediction.
-In contrast, our method estimates the proportion of actions on each feature that lead to a target prediction (see \cref{Fig::ResponsivenessVsRecourse}).
-We construct these estimates by sampling or enumerating a set of reachable points~\citep{kothari2024prediction} and can be adapted to address practical challenges related to causality~\citep[][]{karimi2021interventions,dominguez2022adversarial,galhotra2021explaining} and distributional robustness~\citep{nguyen2023distributionally,pawelczyk2023probabilistically,upadhyay2021towards}.
+Our goals are aligned with works in algorithmic recourse, in that we seek to provide individuals with information to overturn adverse outcomes~\citep[][]{ustun2019actionable, karimi2020algorithmic,venkatasubramanian2020philosophical}.
+Many recourse methods are designed to return an \emph{action} that an individual could perform to attain a target prediction.
+In contrast, our method is designed to estimate the prevalence of actions that lead to a target prediction (see \cref{Fig::ResponsivenessVsRecourse}).
+We construct these estimates through algorithms that sample or enumerate a set of reachable points~\citep{kothari2024prediction}.
+The resulting approach is model agnostic and can be adapted them to address practical challenges related to causality~\citep[][]{karimi2021interventions,dominguez2022adversarial,galhotra2021explaining} and distributional robustness~\citep{nguyen2023distributionally,pawelczyk2023probabilistically,upadhyay2021towards}.